Coltsfoot: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

-Coltsfoot is a perennial herb that is a member of the asteraceae family and is also known by its scientific name, tussilago farfara.
+Coltsfoot is a perennial herb that is a member of asteraceae family and is also known by its scientific name, tussilago farfara.
 Its historic use as a treatment for respiratory conditions like asthma, bronchitis, and coughs dates back to ancient times.
-The nature of coltsfoot, its potential health advantages, suggested doses, potential side effects, and possible interactions with other medications will be the main points of this in-depth analysis.
+The nature of coltsfoot, its potential advantages, suggested doses, potential side effects, and possible interactions with other medications will be the main points of this in-depth analysis.

 You May Also Like: